 - They can grow in patio ponds to larger ponds.
-Often people like them in larger ponds, 10 x 10 or larger because they are such a large plant.
+Often people like them in larger ponds, 10 x 10 feet or larger because they are such a big plant.
 They can grow 2 to 5 feet tall!

-- Lotus come in ALL sizes from the large ones to really small ones so they can go into any pond size!
+- Lotus do come in ALL sizes from large to really small ones so they can go into any pond size!

 - Plant them in full sun.
 (6 hours of sun or more).
 They don’t do as well in a shady pond.

 - Lotus are tall.
 Their leaves do not sit on top of the water, but grow above it.
 (Lilies’ leaves float right on top of the water).